Code of Conduct

 H. Faculty should always consider the target audience and the sensibilities of all potential recipients.

 I. When uncertain about the appropriateness of a message, faculty should contact Patrick Scott (Ex.
-2460) or the Director of Communications (Linda Johnson, Ex.
+2460) or the Director of Communications (Carolyn Law, Ex.
 8835) for advice and recommendations.

 - Faculty should not post images or identities of students on their personal social media networks; however, images and text posted to official Maret accounts may be shared with personal accounts.